datashaman/sidekick/README.md

 The AI assistant has access to the following tools:

-* search - basic internet search using duckduckgo.com.
+* news - news search using duckduckgo.com.
-* news - latest news using duckduckgo.com.
+* search - internet search using duckduckgo.com.
-* weather - current weather using duckduckgo.com.
+* weather - weather search using duckduckgo.com.